newrelic-experimental/newrelic-npm-diagnostics/README.md

 ## Usage
 > 1. Place `npmDiag.sh` into the same directory as your `snmp-base.yaml` configuration file(s).
-> 2. Open shell session in the same directory as the script
+> 2. Open a shell session in the same directory as the script
-> 3. Run npmDiag as root, or with `sudo ./npmDiag` to begin.
-This script must be run with `sudo`, or as the root user.
-It will exit automatically if it's not.
+> 3. Run `npmDiag` as root, or with `sudo ./npmDiag` to begin.
+If this script is not run as root, or with `sudo`, it will automatically exit with an error message.

 ## Planned changes:
 > - Add default selection for which containers and config files to include